ryninho/mekko/cran-comments.md

 * win-builder

 ## R CMD check results
-There were no ERRORs or WARNINGs or NOTES.
+There were no ERRORs or WARNINGs.